dapr/docs/contributing/howto-template.md

 ## Cleanup

 >
 > If possible, provide steps that undo the steps above.
 These should bring the user environment back to the pre-requisites stage.
 If using terminal commands, make sure to allow easy copy/paste by having each terminal command in a separate line with the markdown (indented as needed when appearing in bullets or numbered lists).
-If Windows/Linux/MacOS instructions defer, make sure to include instructions for each.
+If Windows/Linux/MacOS instructions differ, make sure to include instructions for each.
 >
 >Example:
 >